 Photons and electrons hitting an electromagnetic calorimeter produce electromagnetic showers with a transverse profile determined by the Molière radius of the calorimeter material.
 When the transverse cell size of the calorimeter is comparable with the Molière radius, such as in PHOS, the electromagnetic shower is developed in several adjacent cells around the impact point.
-The group of cells with common edges, containing the electromagnetic shower generated by a photon, is referred to as a cluster (see sec.
-4.5.2 of [2]), and the sum of energies deposited by the shower in each cell of the cluster, is the measured photon energy [17].
+The group of cells with common edges, containing the electromagnetic shower generated by a photon, is referred to as a cluster (see section 4.5.2 of [2]).
+The sum of energies deposited by the shower in each cell of the cluster, is the measured photon energy [18].
 With the PHOS granularity, the energy deposited in the central cell of the cluster is about 80% of the total cluster energy.

-However, in real conditions, the amplitude of signals measured in the cells of the cluster, is proportional to the deposited energy in the cells, up to an unknown calibration constant.
+The amplitude of the signals measured in the cells of the cluster is proportional to the deposited energy in the cells.
+A set of calibration procedures is necessary to convert these data to an appropriate energy scale.
 Relative energy calibration means equalization of the response of all channels to the same energy deposition.
 In the case of PHOS, calibration at the hardware level via adjusting the APD bias voltage is complemented by refinement of the calibration parameters in an offline analysis.
-The adjustment of amplification in all channels is important in order to make the threshold of the trigger efficiency response turn-on curve as sharp as possible which ensures uniformity of the trigger response over the PHOS acceptance.
-This adjustment was performed once during the PHOS commissioning in LHC Run 1 and another time before the start of the LHC Run 2 data taking period.
+In order to ensure the uniformity of trigger response over the PHOS acceptance, the amplification in all channels was adjusted to make the trigger efficiency response turn-on curve as sharp as possible.
+This adjustment was performed once during the PHOS commissioning in LHC Run 1 and just before the start of the LHC Run 2 data taking period.
 The final calibration is done in an offline analysis described hereafter in detail.
-In order to disentangle calibration effects from effects related to cluster overlaps in the high occupancy environment of heavy-ion collisions, the calibration should be performed in low occupancy events provided by pp collisions.
+In order to disentangle calibration effects from effects related to cluster overlaps in the high occupancy environment of heavy-ion collisions, the calibration is performed in low occupancy events provided by pp collisions.